aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 # Basic installation

-All installations need to run through this, as it sets up the default Kubuntu installation.
+All installations need to run through this, as it sets up the default Ubuntu installation.

 **Basic installation**

 - Created a new VirtualBox image
-    - I named it "Kubuntu 16.04" or similar; this automatically selected Linux as the OS type; I manually selected "Ubuntu (64 bit)" as the version
+    - I named it "Ubuntu 18.04" or similar; this automatically selected Linux as the OS type; I manually selected "Ubuntu (64 bit)" as the version
-    - I set the memory at 1536 Mb (instead of the default of 512 Mb), ensured that the disk size was "dynamically allocated" and was set to 20 Gb (instead of the default 8 Gb); everything else was set at the default
+    - I set the memory at 2048 Mb (instead of the default of 512 Mb), ensured that the disk size was "dynamically allocated" and was set to 20 Gb (instead of the default 8 Gb); everything else was set at the default
-- I installed Kubuntu 16.04.1 LTS (64 bit), desktop edition, from the DVD image downloaded from [http://www.kubuntu.org/getkubuntu](http://www.kubuntu.org/getkubuntu) (the specific image file is [here](http://cdimage.ubuntu.com/kubuntu/releases/16.04.1/release/kubuntu-16.04.3.desktop-amd64.iso))
+- I installed Ubuntu 18.04.1 LTS (64 bit), desktop edition, from the DVD image downloaded from [ubuntu.com](https://www.ubuntu.com)
     - When prompted, I clicked on 'download updates' and 'install 3rd party software' when the options were given
-    - For hard drive, I used the default: "Guided -- use entire disk"
+    - For hard drive, I used the default option that was already selected
-    - The computer name is cassiopeia, the login name is 'student', full name is 'L33t H4x0r', and the password is 'password'
+    - The computer name is cassiopeia, the login name is 'student', full name is 'l33t h4x0r', and the password is 'password'
     - This account can run root (system) commands via 'sudo' - if you don't know what this means, you can safely ignore it
 - Once it was finished, I rebooted, and logged in
 - Via a Konsole, ran `sudo apt-get update` then `sudo apt-get dist-upgrade`